Steamy Thai Red Beef

 5. CURRY FINISHINGS

-Once the curry sauce has reduced, add in the beef strips, drained pickled peppers, and pak choi leaves.
+Once the curry sauce has reduced, add in the Beef/" title="View all our recipes with Beef at eCook">Beef strips, drained pickled peppers, and Pak Choi leaves.
 For a spicier sauce, stir in the remaining curry paste to taste.
 Simmer for 2-3 minutes until the leaves have wilted and the beef is cooked through but tender, stirring occasionally.
-On completion, stir through some lime juice and zest to taste, reserving a wedge for serving.
+On completion, stir through some Lime juice and zest to taste, reserving a wedge for serving.
 Remove from the heat and season to taste with salt, pepper, and a sweetener of choice.
 If the sauce is too thick, loosen with a little water.

 6. DISH UP AND WARM UP

-Fill a bowl with brown basmati and smother in the Thai red beef curry.
+Fill a bowl with brown basmati and smother in the Thai red Beef/" title="View all our recipes with Beef at eCook">Beef curry.
 Sprinkle over the chopped, toasted cashews and garnish with the rinsed coriander leaves.
 Wow!

 1. NOURISHING GRAIN